At COP29 climate talks, Africa's patience wears thin – DW – 11/21/2024

 Wandati further outlined the hypocrisy of global leaders, particularly highlighting Azerbaijan's heavy reliance on fossil fuels and its contradictory stance on climate action.

-"There are over 1700 fossil fuel lobbies at this COP," Wandati noted.
+"There are over 1,700 fossil fuel lobbies at this COP," she said.
 "The president of Azerbaijan said in his opening address that fossil fuels are a gift from God.
-This caused outrage particularly amongst groups from the Global South.
+This caused outrage, particularly amongst groups from the Global South.
 They felt that if that's what the president himself feels, how can he be trusted to guide this convention away from fossil fuels, which is an outcome that the Global South wants."

-Sena Alouka, Togo's lead agriculture negotiator and chair of the Alliance for Food Sovereignty in Africa's Climate and Agroecology Working Group, expressed hope for multilateral dialogue and human-centered solutions.
-However, he remains critical of the world's major CO2 emitters.
-He notes that some of the world's wealthiest nations, have repeatedly been accused of stalling meaningful progress during climate negotiations.
+Sena Alouka, Togo's lead agriculture negotiator and chair of the climate and agroecology group at the Alliance for Food Sovereignty in Africa, expressed hope for multilateral dialogue and human-centered solutions.
+However, he remained critical of the world's major CO2 emitters, noting that some of the world's wealthiest nations have repeatedly been accused of stalling meaningful progress during climate negotiations.

-He points out that instead of fully backing initiatives like the Loss and Damage Fund or committing to phasing out fossil fuels, such countries often water down binding language, for example.
-The reluctance to pay their fair share and prioritize climate equity continues to frustrate vulnerable nations, who bear the brunt of climate impacts despite having minimal resources.
+He pointed out that instead of fully backing initiatives like the loss and damage fund or committing to phasing out fossil fuels, such countries often water down binding language, for example.
+The reluctance to pay their fair share and prioritize climate equity continues to frustrate vulnerable nations, who are bearing the brunt of climate impacts despite having minimal resources.

 Africa's big ask: $1.3 trillion

-This ambitious target, part of the New Collective Quantified Goal (NCQG), aims to address developing countries' pressing needs for adaptation, mitigation and loss and damage resulting from climate change.The funding request replaces a previous demand for $100 billion per year, which was seen as a drop in the ocean.
+This ambitious target, part of the New Collective Quantified Goal, aims to address developing countries' pressing needs for adaptation, mitigation and loss and damage resulting from climate change.The funding request replaces a previous demand for $100 billion per year, which was seen as a drop in the ocean.

-Leaders of vulnerable countries say only equitable financial support will help them adapt and build resilience to climate change-related challenges.
+Leaders of vulnerable countries have said only equitable financial support will help them adapt and build resilience to climate change-related challenges.
 Alouka stressed that the demand was rooted in justice.

-Wandati warns of the potential consequences of a Trump presidency on global climate efforts, citing Argentina's withdrawal from COP29 as a concerning precedent.
+Wandati warned of the potential consequences of a Trump presidency on global climate efforts, citing Argentina's withdrawal from COP29 as a concerning precedent.

 "When world leaders come here, they make such big promises.
-However, when it's time for the rubber to hit the road in the negotiation rooms, their negotiators do the exact opposite."
+However, when it's time for the rubber to hit the road in the negotiation rooms, their negotiators do the exact opposite," she said.

 Despite these challenges, Sena Alouka remains optimistic: "Why are we here?
 Because we believe in the power of solidarity, diversity and humanity."